The Ultimate CDL Guide: Everything Drivers Need to Know

 Class C CDL

-A CDL Class C is for passenger vehicles carrying 16+ people, including the driver, or vehicles transporting hazardous materials.
+A Class C CDL applies to certain vehicles that carry 16 or more people, including the driver, or vehicles used to transport hazardous materials.
 Examples include:

 Endorsements expand your commercial driving privileges.
 Common ones include: